Norton Garfinkle

-Norton Garfinkle (born February 26, 1931) is an economist, businessman and public servant.
+Norton Garfinkle (February 26, 1931 – March 20, 2025) was an American economist, writer, and businessman.

 He is a Phi Beta Kappa graduate with honors from Columbia University and did his graduate work at Columbia University and Princeton University.
 He taught economics and economic history at Amherst College, where he was an editor the Journal of Economic History.

 Business career

 Norton Garfinkle is chairman of Princeton Scientific Capital Management, a financial investment company.
-He is also chairman of Princeton SciTech, an investment company that specializes in building new internet based technology companies.
+He is also chairman of Princeton SciTech, an investment company that specializes in building new internet-based technology companies.

 Garfinkle was the founder of Brand Rating Research Corporation, a public opinion research company that provided a syndicated service to many consumer product companies including Procter & Gamble, Bristol Myers and Colgate, major television networks, major national magazines and major newspapers.
 The company also created RADAR, the first national radio ratings service.
-The company was sold to Silicon Valley based Arcata National Corporation in 1970.
+The company was sold to Silicon Valley–based Arcata National Corporation in 1970.

 Garfinkle served as chairman of Electronic Retailing Systems International which provided technology solutions to supermarket chains including the widely used self checkout supermarket systems.
 The company was sold to IBM in 2003.

 Garfinkle founded Advanced Retail Marketing Corporation, an in-store marketing company, which was sold to News Corporation in 1996.

 Garfinkle was Chairman of Cambridge Parallel Processing, which provided the super-computers that managed the Reuters News Service.

 Garfinkle founded Oral Research Laboratories in 1985.
-Garfinkle served as Chairman and CEO of the company until 1988 when the company was sold to Pfizer.
+Garfinkle served as chairman and CEO of the company until 1988 when the company was sold to Pfizer.

 Chairmanships

 Garfinkle is Chairman of the Future of American Democracy Foundation, a nonprofit, nonpartisan foundation in partnership with Yale University Press and the Yale Center for International and Area Studies, "dedicated to research and education aimed at renewing and sustaining the historic vision of American democracy".
-He is also a board member and chairman of the Finance Committee of the Public Agenda, a non-partisan, non-profit, public opinion research organization founded by Secretary of State Cyrus Vance and Social Scientist, Daniel Yankelovich, America’s leading expert on public opinion.
+He is also a board member and chairman of the Finance Committee of the Public Agenda, a non-partisan, non-profit, public opinion research organization founded by Secretary of State Cyrus Vance and Social Scientist, Daniel Yankelovich.

 He has also served as chairman of the George Washington University Institute for Communitarian Policy Studies, chairman of the National Hospice Foundation, Chairman of the Lamaze Institute for Family Education, chairman of the New York Landmarks Conservancy and chairman of the Finance Committee of the Harlem School of Arts.

 Broadcast appearances

 On July 19, 2001, he appeared on the PBS show, The NewsHour with Jim Lehrer, to discuss his report on reforming the voting systems used in the 2000 Presidential Election.

 On October 6, 2006, he appeared on the PBS show The Open Mind to discuss his book, The American Dream vs. The Gospel of Wealth.

 On February 3, 2007, he was a guest on the Bloomberg on the Economy Radio Report on National Public Radio, in "Norton Garfinkle, Author, Discusses Rise of U.S. Middle Class" discussing his book The American Dream vs. The Gospel of Wealth.

+Garfinkle died on March 20, 2025, at the age of 94.